Nebraska Solar Panel Savings Calculator

 What is the solar payback period in Nebraska?

-The average payback period for solar panels in Nebraska is approximately 14 years.
+Based on the inputs above, the payback period for solar panels in Nebraska is approximately 20.5 years before any documented state or utility incentive.
 After that, your solar panels generate essentially free electricity for the remaining 15-20 years of their warranty life.

 Solar Savings in Nearby States